Alfresco/alfresco-ng2-components/ALFRESCOCORS.md

 Note that if you are running the App, Content Service or Process Service on different ports, you should change the ports accordingly in your local configuration.

-For further details about how to configure a webpack proxy please refer to the [official documentation](https://github.com/angular/angular-cli/blob/master/docs/documentation/stories/proxy.md).

 ## Configure nginx proxy